-To get a proper type of content from your users, you should speak to them directly.
-Always ask your users what their texts or photos would you like to use on your site or social media accounts.
+Always ask your users what texts or photos they want to use on your site or social media accounts.
+You should speak to them directly to get the proper type of content from your users.
 There are a few ways to ask users for the content:

 - Run contests.
-Just set up the rules, reveal the prize (it can be merchandise, free service or account) and then choose the winners to show their media or testimonials on your page.
+Set up the rules, reveal the prize (it can be merchandise, free service, or an account), and then choose the winners to show their media or testimonials on your page.

 - Hashtag campaigns.
-Those are especially popular on Instagram and may serve as a word-of-mouth advertisement.
+Those are especially popular on Instagram and may serve as a word-of-mouth advertisements.
+Sometimes it’s enough to reward your users with their photos featured on your Instagram page.
 Use the contest approach here too.
-Sometimes it’s enough to reward your users with their photo featured on your Instagram page.

-- Stats show that 63% of US consumers and 66% of UK buyers trust user’s post-purchase photos more than the brand’s media.
-You should find ways to incentivize your users to not only leave their reviews on your site but add pictures and videos to them.
+- Statistics show that 63% of US consumers and 66% of UK buyers trust the user’s post-purchase photos more than the brand’s media.
 Thus, you can offer a next-purchase discount for an unboxing video.
+You should find ways to incentivize your users to leave their reviews on your site and add pictures and videos.

 - Surveys and user stories.
 Original researches and insights are that form of content that always get tons of traffic, shares, and comments.
-Include insights from your customers into your industry reports and share with your audience.
+Include insights from your customers in your industry reports and share them with your audience.